WebAssembly/component-model/design/mvp/Explainer.md

 🔀 The `async` option specifies that the component wants to make (for imports) or support (for exports) multiple concurrent (asynchronous) calls.
 This option can be applied to any component-level function type and changes the derived Canonical ABI significantly.
-See the [async explainer] for more details.
+See the [concurrency explainer] for more details.
 When a function signature contains a `future` or `stream`, validation of `canon lower` requires the `async` option to be set (since a synchronous call to a function using these types is highly likely to deadlock).